 AM I WORKING WITH A TECHNOLOGY PARTNER OR JUST A DEVELOPER.

-An engagement with the latter is nothing more than a frustrating and tiresome journey which you should avoid.
-Not all IT businesses are started by software developers.
-For example AirBnb.com was founded by an industrial design engineer.
+Keep in mind, not all IT businesses are started by software developers.
+For example, AirBnb.com was founded by an industrial design engineer.
 We regularly meet non-technical people with great ideas that have a global market potential.
-Often times our clients have a basic idea regarding the functionally of their product, but they lack the technical capabilities for execution.
+Often times, our clients have a basic idea regarding the functionally of their product, but they lack the technical capabilities for the actual execution.

 We take pride in handling such projects, where we start with a deep analysis of business requirements, and then make knowledgeable recommendations regarding the technical scope and development methodologies.
 We are not just developers, We are your partners.

 Running a successful IT company needs a lot more than just software development.
-You need to be great at project management, user interface design, user experience design, quality assurance, and of course planning and designing for a scalable system capable of handling millions of user/business profiles when the software is successful.
+You need to be great at project management, user interface design, user experience design, quality assurance, and, of course, planning and designing for a scalable system capable of handling millions of user/business profiles when the software is successful.
 Unfortunately, all of this is well above the skill set of software developers, and the project will fall flat without a technical co-founder or a partner on this journey.

-- A technical partner is a legit company that has a well-defined team of software engineers, graphics designers, business analysts, project managers and testers.
+A technical partner is a legit company that has a well-defined team of software engineers, graphics designers, business analysts, project managers and testers.

-- Overall they are always excited to whiteboard the idea with you and question different steps in the application workflow.
+Overall they are always excited to whiteboard the idea with you and question different steps in the application workflow.

 In the current age of competition, businesses have to continuously add innovative features to their product offering so as to stay relevant in customer’s eyes.
 Even established businesses like Facebook, Google etc. update their apps almost every other week, and thus you need a technology partner and not just a developer.

 Please drop a line to email@example.com and let us be your partners.